“Knowing this first, that no prophecy of Scripture is of any private interpretation.”

 is of any private interpretation [source]

 The word “private” means one’s own.
 A prophet cannot speak his own message.
 Scripture does not come from the prophet himself.
-The Scriptures did not come from human origin.
+The Bible did not come from human origin.
 Scripture is not the human author’s “own thing.”
 The Bible is reliable because of its source.
 Scripture is trustworthy because God, as its origin, is reliable.

-The word “interpretation” means unloosing, solving, or explanation.
-Metaphorically, it means “interpretation.”
-The word can mean conveying or uttering a divine proclamation and therefore carries the idea of “produce” or “bring forth.”
+The word “interpretation” means unloosing, solving, or explaining.
+Metaphorically, it signifies “interpretation.”
+The term can mean conveying or uttering a divine proclamation and therefore carries the idea of “produce” or “bring forth.”
 Scripture does not come from the human author’s explanation of things.
 It is not a concoction of their own thinking.
 The genitive case in “interpretation” carries the idea of source.
 The idea is not the explanation of but the source of Scripture.

 The word “is” means to become something that it was not previously.
-This probably means that the prophets did not originate Scripture.
-The Holy Spirit originates Scripture, not human authors.
-He gives the Bible by revelation.
+This probably means that the prophets did not originate Scriptural truth.
+The Holy Spirit creates Scripture, not human authors.
+He gives the Bible by revelation and inspiration.
 This passage is not talking about the interpretation of the Bible but the origin of the Bible.
 God used human authors to write the Bible but did not teach their human ideas.

-Human authors of Scripture did not put their own spin on Scriptures.
+Human authors of Scripture did not put their spin on the writing of Scriptures.
 The Bible is not man’s ideas about God.